 4. Pause and listen

-Although The LinkedIn State of Sales Report 2020 suggests that 42% of buyers highly value active listening, only 26% of sellers are effective listeners according to RAIN Group.
+Although The LinkedIn State of Sales Report 2021 suggests that active listening is a sales superpower, only 26% of sellers are effective listeners according to RAIN Group.
 Listening more than you speak will help you connect with your prospects and better meet their buying needs.

 How to do it: To demonstrate your commitment to providing the right outcome, treat sales conversations more like real conversations.
 Steer your discussions by asking open-ended questions, then let your buyers fill in the gaps while you aim to talk for no more than a couple of minutes at a time.